quantumdata/docs/ising.md

 # The Ising Model

 ## Short summary
 The Ising dataset contains spin-configuration snapshots.
-Each snapshot is labeled with a temperature (continuous) and a phase (binary) classification label (further details below).
-Each set consists of 20,000 training images and 20,000 test snapshots.
+Each snapshot is labeled with a temperature (continuous) and a phase (binary) classification label ([further details below](#Descriptions)).
+Each set consists of 100 samples per temperature $T$ in the range $T = 1.0$ to $T=3.4$ in steps of size $0.1$, totalling to 20.000 samples per dataset.

 Here are some example snapshots in this dataset, with temperature $T$ and label $\ell$ indicated.

 ![alt text](imgs/IsingExamples.png "Example snapshots of 10x10 Ising data")

+Different system sizes are available to allow for a finite-size scaling analysis.

 ## Download
 The dataset names indicate the system size.